What Can I Do with an Accounting Degree Besides Accounting?

 Advancing your education can prepare you to enter the fast-growing financial world.
 While many accountants pursue traditional roles, explore the jobs below to learn more about the alternative careers for accounting degree holders:

 - Auditor: Like accountants, auditors are tasked with reviewing financial documents for accuracy and compliance.
 You could work within an organization as an internal auditor or work externally with clients, according to the U.S. Bureau of Labor Statistics (BLS).
 You might even choose to specialize as an IT auditor, for instance.
-Auditors earned a median of $77,250 in 2021 with a projected growth potential of 6% by 2031.
+Auditors earned a median of $77,250 in 2021 with a projected growth potential of 6% by 2031, according to BLS.*

 - Budget Analyst: With a career in budget analysis, you can help organizations and businesses organize their finances, prepare budgets and monitor spending.
-In 2021, budget analysts earned a median of $79,940 in 2021, and the position is projected to grow about 3% by 2031, according to BLS data.
+In 2021, budget analysts earned a median of $79,940, and the position is projected to grow about 3% by 2031, according to BLS data.*

 - Financial Analyst: If you want to become a financial analyst, you can expect to work with individuals and organizations to make strategic decisions based on shareholder interests, stock viability, growth expectations, competition and more.
 Financial analysts earned a median of $95,570 in 2021, according to BLS data.* Working as a financial analyst can also offer job growth.
 BLS predicts analyst jobs will grow by 9% by 2031 (or roughly 31,000 new jobs) as big data and technological advances make higher quality analysis possible.*